FarmData2/FD2-School-Materials/07-FD1/07-FD1-Application.md

 As you saw above, the API response that we will use to get the names of the crops is more complicated than the list of strings we had been using.
 This is also true of the API responses that we will use to get the list of plants that appear the table.
 To account for this added complexity, a few changes have been integrated into the starter code provided for this application assignment.

 The overall structure of the code and the way in which it operates is largely the same as it was before.
-The significant difference is that the `cropList`, `plantList` and `unitList` have been modified so that their contents reflect the structure of the API responses that will provide the corresponding data.
+The significant difference is that the `cropList`, `plantList` and `unitList` have been modified so that their contents reflect the structure of the farmOS API responses that will provide the corresponding data.
 If you understand the operation of your solution to Application 07, adapting to these changes will be reasonably straight forward.

 It is not necessary, but if you are interested in more detail about the changes that were made see the [Changes made to Match API Structure](#changes-made-to-match-api-structure) section at the end of this assignment.